Superman: Editors

 Weisinger retired in 1970 and Julius Schwartz took over.
 By his own admission, Weisinger had grown out of touch with newer readers.
 Starting with The Sandman Saga, Schwartz updated Superman by making Clark Kent a television anchor, and he retired overused plot elements such as kryptonite and robot doppelgangers.
 Schwartz also scaled Superman's powers down to a level closer to Siegel's depiction.
 These changes would eventually be reversed by later writers.
 Schwartz allowed stories with serious drama such as "For the Man Who Has Everything" (Superman Annual #11), in which the villain Mongul torments Superman with an illusion of happy family life on a living Krypton.

 Schwartz retired from DC Comics in 1986 and was succeeded by Mike Carlin as an editor on Superman comics.
 His retirement coincided with DC Comics' decision to reboot the DC Universe with the companywide-crossover storyline "Crisis on Infinite Earths".
 In The Man of Steel, renowned artist and writer John Byrne rewrote the Superman mythos; again reducing Superman's powers, which writers had slowly re-strengthened, and revised many supporting characters, such as making Lex Luthor a billionaire industrialist rather than a mad scientist, and making Supergirl an artificial shapeshifting organism because DC wanted Superman to be the sole surviving Kryptonian.

 Carlin was promoted to Executive Editor for the DC Universe books in 1996, a position he held until 2002.
-K.C.
-Carlson took his place as editor of the Superman comics.
+KC Carlson took his place as editor of the Superman comics.